Idaho Plate Guide for Diabetes

-Step 1: Use right size dish:
+Step 1: Use the right size dish:

-Step 3: Cover quarter of your plate with starchy vegetables and grains: try to include whole grains.
+Step 3: Cover a quarter of your plate with starchy vegetables and grains: try to include whole grains.

 Step 6: Add milk and milk products:

-8 ounce glass is one serving of milk
+8-ounce glass is one serving of milk

-4 fluid ounce is serving of yoghurt
+4 fluid ounces is a serving of yogurt

 Breakfast plate: